Skip to main content

 Tool change takes place behind working area cladding – The changer moves between the XTS tower and the spindle and makes the tool available by double gripping system

-The correct tool changing system is inseparably linked to the machine tool.
+The correct tool changing system is inseparably linked to the machining centre.
 Given the large number of different machining scenarios, it is always necessary to select the optimum tool changing system.
 We design and manufacture this important core component ourselves and can therefore always offer our customers the best concept for them.

 Disc-type magazines